How steep fed rate hikes affect your finances

 As the Federal Reserve steadily increases interest rates, many economists say they fear that a recession remains inevitable in the coming months — and with it, job losses that could cause hardship for households already hurt worst by inflation.

-On Wednesday afternoon, the Federal Reserve is expected to raise its key short-term rate by three-quarters of a point for a fourth straight time, even as its previous rate increases are being felt by households at all income levels.
-This would be the sixth rate raise in a row, total.
+On Wednesday, the Federal Reserve raised its key short-term rate by three-quarters of a point for a fourth straight time, even as its previous rate increases are being felt by households at all income levels.
+It was the Fed's sixth rate hike this year.

-The Fed’s latest move would raise its benchmark rate to a range of 3.75% to 4%, the highest level in 14 years.
+The Fed’s latest move raised its benchmark rate to a range of 3.75% to 4%, the highest level in 14 years.
 Its steady rate increases have already made it increasingly costly for consumers and businesses to borrow — for homes, autos and other purchases.
 And more hikes are almost surely coming.
-Fed officials are expected to signal Wednesday that their benchmark rate could reach as high as 4.6% by early next year.

 Here’s what to know: